How we deal with broken Matomo heatmap screenshots

 That's what Matomo Heatmap Helper is.
 We open sourced it.

 Setup is one screen.
-You enter your Matomo URL, an API token, and pick which sites you want the toolbar to appear on.
+You enter your Matomo URL, an API token with write access to the target site, and pick which sites you want the toolbar to appear on.
 On any matching page, a small bar shows up.

 The work happens at capture time.
 When you press the screenshot button, the extension does the things that are time consuming to do statically.
-It embeds images and fonts as base64 data URIs so the Matomo server never has to fetch anything cross-origin.
+It embeds images and fonts as base64 data URIs where possible, so the heatmap snapshot is not depending on those assets being fetched again later.
 It expands scroll containers to their full content height.
 It converts sticky and fixed headers to normal flow.
 It rewrites relative URLs to absolute, resizes iframes, pauses videos to frame zero, and gives SPA content time to render.
-Then it calls Matomo's screenshot API, waits for the result, and reverses every change.
+Then it enables Matomo's manual snapshot mode for the selected heatmap, triggers Matomo's HeatmapSessionRecording::captureInitialDom tracker command in the page, checks that Matomo received the result, and reverses every change.
 Your live page goes back to how it was.

 The reason this works is that you can interact with elements before capture.
 Custom scroll containers, a misbehaving sticky header, a section where assets aren't loading: you click them in Interactive mode, they get a lock icon, and the pipeline knows what to do with them.
 The tracking script alone can't do that, because it captures whatever state the DOM happened to be in at the moment it ran.
 Letting a person tell the extension which elements need handling is what fixes the cases the script never could.